splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-prometheus.rst

 .. meta::
    :description: Detailed overview of Prometheus alert ingestion endpoint for Incident Intelligence in Splunk Observability Cloud.

 You can use Incident Intelligence ingest endpoints to ingest alerts from various third-party sources.
-In Incident Intelligence you can then create on-call schedules and incident workflows to route Prometheus incidents to responders.
+In Incident Intelligence you can then create on-call schedules and incident workflows to route third-party incidents to responders.
 You can send Prometheus alerts directly to the ingest endpoint using the Prometheus alertmanager webhook config.
 For more information, see :new-page:`https://prometheus.io/docs/alerting/latest/configuration/#webhook_config` in the Prometheus documentation.

 Prometheus ingest endpoint
 ---------------------------------